Biking India's Nubra Valley

 Breakfast, Lunch, Dinner

-Time to say goodbye to Ladakh.
-We will transfer to Leh airport and fly to New Delhi.
-Looking down at the valleys and mountain peaks from the plane we will be filled with a whole new level of appreciation from the adventure we just had.
-Upon arrival in New Delhi we’ll transfer to the hotel for the final night of the journey.
+It is time to say goodbye to Ladakh.
+We will transfer to Leh airport for our flight to New Delhi.
+Looking down at the valleys and mountain peaks from the plane, we’ll be filled with a whole new level of appreciation for the adventure we’ve just had.
+Upon arrival in New Delhi, we’ll transfer to our hotel for the final night of the journey

 The Ambassador Delhi by Taj